Download the PHP package laragear/preload without Composer

 PHP interpreter needs to read and compile each requested file in your project.
 When Opcache is enabled, it will keep interpreted files in memory instead of reading them again from the file system, which is miles faster.

 Opcache's Preloading allows to store in memory a given list of files when the PHP process starts, before normal execution.
-This makes the application faster during the first requests, as these files to read are already in memory.
-With JIT, these files are also compiled into byte-code and saving another step.
+This makes the application faster for first requests, as these files to read are already in memory.
+With JIT, these files are also compiled into byte-code, saving another step.

-This package generates a preload file with the most accessed files of your application.
-Once done, you can point the generated list into your php.ini:
+This package generates a file with a list of the most accessed files of your application, and a script that will load these files on startup.
+You can point the "loader" script into your php.ini:

 After that, the next time PHP starts, this list of files will be preloaded automatically.